 Staff: Employee Assistance Program (EAP) is a confidential counselling, coaching and wellbeing service free for all for Macquarie University and entity staff and their immediate family members.
 Immediate family members include children, parents, partners, grandchildren and siblings.

-Students: Campus Wellbeing
+Students: Student Wellbeing

 We provide a range of services to improve your wellbeing and help you reach your potential during and after your studies.
 Our services are provided in individual, group or online formats.